To download a copy of the full Customer Service Benchmark report, visit here.

 Only 56% of companies have an easy-to-access, readily available email address.
 Nearly 64% of companies offered a Web form.
 37% of companies offered both an email address and a Web form.
 Surprisingly, 17% of companies did not have either an email address or a web form.

-There is a huge divide between response times expectations and reality
+There is a massive divide between response times expectations and reality

 Only 20% of companies respond within 24 hours.
 Nearly 1 in 5 companies do not respond to emails within 48 hours.
 The average response time is 36 hours.
 This is 36X slower than customer expectations, as 31% of customers expect responses in one hour or less1.